Comic Development, Process and Sketch Dump

 Scout Character Development

 While I did have fun with this design, I overall felt that it was way to cute for the personality of the character.
-So I scrapped the orange-cat? concept and decided to go for a more rabbit like look.
+So I scrapped the orange-cat concept and decided to go for a more weasel/rabbit like look.

 Final Scout

 This character went through the biggest re-design.
 The best way to describe the early concepts for them would be, sock puppet horse...?
-Honestly unsure exactly where the inspiration came from but inevitably this design was scrapped.
+Honestly unsure exactly where the inspiration came from.

 Hudo - 414